Time-Critical Adversarial Influence Blocking Maximization: Experiment

 \subsection{Dataset}

-Four real-world networks are selected in our experiments, including net-sci, edit-kw, marvel, and amazon.
-They are all sourced from KONECT~\footnote{http://konect.cc/networks}~\cite{konect}.
-The statistics are presented in Table~\ref{dataset}.
+We evaluate our proposed method on four real-world network datasets: net-sci, kw-wiki, marvel, and amazon.
+These datasets, sourced from the KONECT~\footnote{http://konect.cc/networks}~\cite{konect}, represent diverse domains and structural characteristics.
+Their detailed statistics are listed in Table~\ref{dataset}.

-\subsection{Baselines and Parameter settings}
+\subsection{Baselines and Parameter Settings}

 \textbf{(1) Degree} selects the node with the highest out-degree in each round~\cite{adineh2018maximum}. \textbf{(2) Forward} runs simulations from negative seeds and selects the node most frequently infected~\cite{gomez2016influence}. \textbf{(3) Reverse} uses reverse sampling and selects the node covering the most RR sets~\cite{manouchehri2021theoretically}. \textbf{(4) SSR-PEA} is a meta-heuristic algorithm based on progressive evolution~\cite{zhang2022search}. \textbf{(5) PCMCC} combines community detection and population evolution~\cite{gu2025progressive}. \textbf{(6) Greedy-B} uses CELF optimization~\cite{goyal2011celf++} to select nodes with the highest marginal blocking gain.